 The Special Data Dissemination Standards page on the International Monetary Fund’s (IMF) website provides more information on periodicity and timeliness of estimates.
 To date, the Quarterly sector accounts statistical bulletins have always met the pre-announced publication dates.

-For more details on related releases, the GOV.UK release calendar is available online and provides 12 months’ advance notice of release dates.
+For more details on related releases, the GOV.UK release calendar is available online and provides up to 12 months’ advance notice of release dates.
 In the unlikely event of a change to the pre-announced release schedule, public attention will be drawn to the change and the reasons for the change will be explained fully at the same time, as set out in the Code of Practice for Official Statistics.Back to table of contents

 The UK Economic Accounts are the highest level publication of economic data, along with the UK National Accounts.
 The national accounts are drawn together using data from many different sources.